 The primary purpose of Educational Support Services is to provide academic support to a diverse student population so that they may be successful in their studies and achieve their educational and career goals.
-Tutorial Center-Based Services
+The services are focused in these areas:

-General Tutorial provides free small group tutoring assistance in a wide variety of subjects, including General Education (GE) and pre-nursing sciences, accounting, American Sign Language (ASL), economics, political science, and philosophy.
-The Language Center provides free tutoring for writing, reading, speaking, and grammar for English as a Second Language (ESL) students and for students with grammar, punctuation, and sentence-level error in writing.
-The Math Lab provides free tutoring in math courses up to Math 65, as well as with math content from any subject area.
-The Writing Center offers one-on-one and online consultation from peer tutors for students in all majors, providing feedback and resources throughout the writing process-from pre-writing to final drafting.
-All tutorial services are available in person and online.
+- Tutorial center-based services: General Tutorial provides free small group tutoring assistance in a wide variety of subjects, including GE and pre-nursing sciences, accounting, ASL, economics, political science, and philosophy.
+Language Center provides free tutoring for writing, reading, speaking, and grammar for ESL students as well as students with grammar, punctuation, and sentence-level error in writing.
+Math Lab provides free tutoring in math courses up to Math 65 as well as with math content from any subject area.
+Writing Center offers one-on-one and online consultation from peer tutors for students in all majors, providing feedback and resources throughout the writing process-from pre-writing to final drafting.
+All tutorial services are available in person and online. - Classroom-based services: Supplemental Instruction (SI) places a peer SI leader in traditionally difficult courses to model effective student behaviors and to conduct workshops designed to enhance student understanding of the content.
+Embedded Tutoring for ESL and English places a peer tutor in and English 001 or ESL Writing and Grammar courses to provide additional support, explanation and feedback to students to improve student success.
+Classroom based services are offered in person classes as well as online classes. - Study space: Supportive study space that offers instructional technology for short term check-out including laptops, calculators, and headphones, study rooms, open study space, computer lab and an anatomy room with models and software for hands-on use by students. - Workshops: Tutorial Services offers a broad array of workshops each month including study skills, citation assistance, and stats crunch.

-Classroom-Based Services

-Supplemental Instruction (SI) places a peer SI leader in traditionally difficult courses to model effective student behaviors and to conduct workshops designed to enhance student understanding of the content.
-Embedded Tutoring for ESL and English places a peer tutor in and English 001 or ESL Writing and Grammar courses to provide additional support, explanation, and feedback to students to improve student success.
-Classroom based services are offered in face-to-face classes as well as online classes.